Bankruptcy is a serious matter, but it’s not the end of the world for you and your credit score.

 - Don’t take out credit or loans if you can’t afford the repayments.

-Keeping a close eye on your finances, using manageable sources of credit that are available to people with bad credit ratings and always paying bills on time are key ways of restoring your credit score after bankruptcy.
+Keeping a close eye on your finances, using manageable sources of credit and always paying bills on time are key ways of restoring your credit score after bankruptcy.
 It will take time, but it’s not impossible.

 Find more useful guides to managing your credit score on the Know How blog.